 You can either apply online or download the Carers Allowance DS700 form and send it by post to the address on the form.

 Note: As a rule you can backdate your claim but only up to 3 months.

 Once you have applied, or start claiming Carers Allowance payments, you must report any changes in your family or personal circumstances.

-Note: If the person you are caring for has died you must use the Tell Us Once service.
+Note: If the person you are caring for has died you must inform the DWP and use the Tell Us Once service.

 Taking a Carers Allowance break is not usually a problem.
 But, there are a few important rules to follow.
 Spending less than 35 hours a week caring for the person gets ruled as a break.